 3. Durdle Door, Lulworth Cove

-This has to be one of the best coastal dog walks in Weymouth.
+This has to be one of the best dog friendly beaches in Weymouth.
 Leaving Lulworth Cove, there are no designated routes that give you and your pet carte blanche in this delightful part of Dorset.
 The blue waters in the shadow of the iconic natural limestone rock are perfect to keep any water baby happy.

 4. Radipole Lake, Weymouth